frebergguru/utils/README.md

 - Requires ffmpeg

 ## delfiles
-A script that deletes various temporary files and folders.
+A script that deletes various files and folders.